Sharath44665/notes/java_notes/README.md

 2. **Instance Variable**:

-A variable declared inside the class but outside the body of the method, is called an instance variable.
+A variable declared <ins>inside the class</ins> but outside the body of the method, is called an instance variable.
 It is not declared as static.

 It is called an instance variable because its value is instance-specific and is not shared among instances.